 Many factors impact the changing price of gold, including supply and demand, central bank monetary policy, inflation and the performance of stock markets and bonds.

-Articles exploring gold and its relationship with the financial markets are published on BullionVault's Gold News each day.
+Articles and analysis exploring gold and its relationship with the financial markets are published on BullionVault's Gold News each day.
 Additionally, once you open a BullionVault account, you can opt-in to receive the Weekly Market Update.
 This weekly email explores and discusses current movements in silver, platinum, palladium and gold prices and the reasons behind them.

 However, it's possible to track the real-time changing price of gold, plus daily, weekly, monthly and yearly gold price trends using BullionVault's live gold price chart.